SY-Chai/Hackomania2026/README.md

 ### Hardware (ESP32)

 Open `esp32/` in PlatformIO, set your WiFi credentials and server URL in the config, then flash to an ESP32-S3 AI Camera Module. ``board`` in ``platformio.ini`` should be set to ``dfrobot_firebeetle2_esp32s3``.
 An LSM6DSR IMU should be plugged into the JST-PH port on the module.
 The button requires soldering to the 4th microSD slot pin (GPIO12, SCLK).

+ To test bidirectional communication locally, use the Python scripts in ``esp32/tools``.